Money Calculator

 🚨

-Emergency fund → High-yield savings account or FD (avoid RD and SIP)
+Emergency fund → Savings account or FD (never RD or equity SIP)

 An emergency fund must be immediately accessible without penalty or market risk.
-FDs can be broken (with a small penalty), savings accounts are instant, and liquid debt mutual funds offer same-day redemption.
-RDs cannot be partially withdrawn and SIP investments in equity can be down 30% when emergencies strike.
+FDs can be broken with a small penalty, savings accounts are instant, and liquid debt MFs offer same-day redemption.
+RDs cannot be partially withdrawn.
+SIP in equity can be down 30% exactly when emergencies strike.
 Never put your emergency fund in equity SIP or RD.

 The numbers: RD vs FD vs SIP across time horizons

-TenureTotal investedRD maturity (after tax)FD maturity (after tax)SIP maturity (after tax)SIP vs best FD/RD
+TenureTotal investedRD (after tax)FD (after tax)SIP (after tax)SIP vs best FD/RD

 1 yr₹1.20 L₹1.23 L₹1.26 L₹1.28 LSIP +₹2,057